 • Module 2 (eLearning): Communication to support behaviour change.

-• Module 3 (face-to-face): Healthy Conversation Skills to support behaviour change.
+• Module 3 (virtual): Healthy Conversation Skills to support behaviour change.

 The ImpENSA Training Programme is being developed through the combined knowledge and skills of a consortium of European and South African experts in the fields of nutrition, nutritional programming, behaviour change, psychology, education, technology enhanced/enabled learning and staff development from: